logicalclocks/hops-docs/docs/configuration/hopsfs.rst

 .. _hopsFS_Configuration:

-HopsFS Configurations
+HopsFS Configuration
 =====================

-This section contains new/modified configurations parameters for HopsFS.
-All the configuration parameters are defined in **hdfs-site.xml** file.
+This section contains new/modified configuration parameters for HopsFS.
+All the configuration parameters are defined in **hdfs-site.xml**.

 Leader Election
 ---------------